Rosarito, Mexico

 If you are thinking about moving to Rosarito, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "We lust bought a small (1400sqft) house in Rosarito for $325,000.
 Not much inventory so if are ready to buy you can't be real picky.
 The 2 places we really wanted to see sold the day before we got there.
-New house built in 2019, nice furniture & long range ocean view," wrote a member in Mexico.
+New house built in 2019, nice furniture & long range ocean view," remarked one expat living in Mexico.

 How do I meet people in Rosarito?